james-hughes1/matmul/README.md

 `cmake --build build`

 At this point there may be errors that are thrown because the code has been found to have formatting errors conflicting with `.clang-format`.
-These can be fixed with:
+These can be fixed with

-`clang-format -i src/main.cpp`
+`clang-format -i <filepath>`

+or even,

+`find src/ -iname *.h -o -iname *.cpp | xargs clang-format -i`

+for all project files.
 To build the documentation run

 `cmake --build build -t doxygen`

+`make -C docs/latex/`

-and then from docs/latex, run simply `make` to generate the pdf.
+to generate the pdf.

 ## Running the code